phodge/homely/docs/ref/install.rst

     # use the name "ack-grep" when installing using apt
     installpkg('ack', apt='ack-grep')

-    # ag has different names in yum and apt-get repos
+    # ag has different names in yum, pacman and apt-get repos
     installpkg('ag', yum='the_silver_searcher', apt='silversearcher-ag', pacman='the_silver_searcher')